-29 Directions issued by the DBE in terms of Regulation 4(3) of the Regulations published in terms of section 27(2) the Disaster Management Act, 2002, as amended assessment was not administered, removing the task from the learner's SBA and promotion mark and automatically redistributing the weight proportionally to other tasks.
+29 Directions issued by the DBE in terms of Regulation 4(3) of the Regulations published in terms of section 27(2) the Disaster Management Act, 2002, as amended

 30 Ibid.

 31 National Assessment Circular 02 Of 2020 Implementation And Quality Assurance of the Amended 2020 Assessment Programme in the General Education and Training (Get) Band (Grades R-9).